ssb-swift/SSBKeys/README.md

-# ssb-keys
+# SSBKeys
-Key loading and other cryptographic functions needed in secure-scuttlebutt apps.
+Key loading and other cryptographic functions needed in Secure Scuttlebutt apps.